Skip to content

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

-6. Add Zsh plugins for superpowers
+6. Add Zsh plugins

-Plugins make your terminal smarter and more productive.
-Edit your ~/.zshrc file to add these plugins:
+Edit your ~/.zshrc to load these plugins:

 plugins=(